Altium-Designer-addons/scripts-libraries/Document templates/AltiumPCBProjectTemplate/README.md

 <h1>Altium PCB Project Template</h1>
 PCB Project Template is sample project template for Altium Designer with all necessary settings of source documents and settings of output generation process for 2 layer and 4 layer boards.
 It should make starting of a new project easier.
-Please read <a href='AltiumPCBProjectTemplate#Terms_of_use.md'>Terms of use</a> at the end of this page.<br>
+Please read <a href='#terms-of-use'>Terms of use</a> at the end of this page.<br>
 <br>
 The template was created and is using features of Altium Designer 13.3.<br>
 <br>